jasLogic/bare-metal-arm/3_update_buspirate_setup_openocd/README.md

 $ git clone https://github.com/BusPirate/Bus_Pirate.git
 ```

-### Putting the BusPirate into Bootloader mode
+### Putting the Bus Pirate into Bootloader mode

-Check what port the BusPirate is on (in my case /dev/ttyUSB0) and setup a
+Check what port the Bus Pirate is on (in my case /dev/ttyUSB0) and setup a
 serial terminal.
 ```
 $ sudo screen /dev/ttyUSB0 115200
 ```
-In the serial terminal we put the BusPirate into Bootloader mode
+In the serial terminal we put the Bus Pirate into Bootloader mode
 ```
 HiZ>$
 Are you sure? y